krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-27-WTF_is_trajectorymsg.md

   duration time_from_start
 ```

 So we find that there is a header, and also another field called points.
 So how do we set these values from python?
+Below is the code: